jennaepstein/MUSA550-finalproject/_posts/2021-12-23-project-overview.md

 classes: wide
 ---
 ## Introduction
 For my final project, I was interested in exploring access to hurricane evacuation centers and social vulnerability factors in New York City.
-This analysis considered the following questions:
+This analysis considers the following questions:
 * What is the relationship between census-tract level demographics and proximity to hurricane evacuation centers?
 * Are centers in/near areas of high social vulnerability?
 What does walkability look like for these populations?